 Myth 5: we create our own sexual wellbeing

 Partly wrong.
 Nagoski uses the somewhat clichéd yet apt analogy of a ‘sexual garden’.
 When we are very young, we are not yet in control of planting our own garden.
 Our family, friends, and society tell us what is sexually acceptable and relevant.
 This includes body image and sexual preferences.
 It is not our fault if we are raised with a garden full of weeds that say we are not attractive, we should present ourselves in a certain way, or we should like certain things.
 As we get older, we have the power to replant our own garden – but first we have to recognize where the weeds are.
 While the ‘lady garden’ analogy might make some giggle, the underlying point is highly valuable.

 After centuries of creating imaginary rules, society perpetuates three core messages that are a hindrance to sexual wellbeing (known as the three Ms): Medical, Moral, and Media.
 The Medical message says sex is a risk, there are health consequences, you might get a disease.
 The Moral message says sex is linked to ‘goodness’ or ‘badness’, and that there is a wrong amount of sex, a wrong type of sex, or sex with the wrong people.
-The Media message says there is a fashionable way to have sex, an acceptable type of relationship, a preferable body shape etc. This is not to say there isn’t actually some medical risk to sex, and I do advocate the practice of safe sex.
+The Media message says there is a fashionable way to have sex, an acceptable type of relationship, a preferable body shape etc. This is not to say there isn’t actually some medical risk to sex, and practicing safe sex is usually a good idea.
 But what the book is getting at, is we are continually bombarded with subliminal messaging around sex, so it’s no wonder we have so many issues with sexual health and wellbeing.
 We might have a lot of work to do to clear our own garden of weeds that other people planted, but it can be done.